 Thinking in extremes is harmful.

-You have a dangerous view of failure –an all-or-nothing mindset makes you feel like getting it wrong once means you’re a failure at the matter at hand (i.e. I’m a failure as a student, I’m a failure as a manager, I’m a failure as a business owner), when in reality, failure is a crucial part of the growth process.
+You have a dangerous view of failure.
+An all-or-nothing mindset makes you feel like getting it wrong once means you’re a failure at the matter at hand (i.e. I’m a failure as a student.
+As a manager.
+Or as a business owner), when in reality, failure is a crucial part of the growth process.

 All-or-nothing thinking makes you think if it’s not done perfectly, it’s not worth doing at all.
 This leaves a lot of opportunity on the table.